Run Service

 variablesNames

-Full path and name of a JSON file that contains a list of names of variables, as in the following example:
+Defines the full path and name of a JSON file with a list of variable names.

 Copy